ecenurarslan/todo-list-app-service/README.md

 # To-Do List Application Web API

-This repository is created for learning and practicing .Net Core skills and .
+This repository is created for learning and practicing .Net Core skills using microservice architecture and MSSQL database.
 It is a Web API performs CRUD operations and user Authentication / Authorization with JWT to perform:
 - List Items
 - Add Items